icerpc/icerpc-docs/pages/getting-started/raising-the-bar/slice-better-idl.md

 }
 ```

-The `cs::type` attribute changes the mapping for values decoded by the C# generated code and returned to you.
+The `cs::type` attribute changes the mapping for values decoded by the generated code and returned to you.
 For values
 you give to the generated code, the mapping for a `sequence<string>` parameter is always `IEnumerable<string>`.

 Slice's custom types allow you to send any type you wish through Slice.
 You just need to provide methods to encode and